"Not if, but when" for Spanish bailout, experts believe

 “I don’t think Spain will need any kind of external support,” Juncker said.
 “I would like to invite financial markets to behave in a rational way.
 Spain is on track.”

-German Finance Minister Wolfgang Schaeuble also rejected comparisons with countries which are already on bailout programs.
-“The fundamental data in Spain is not comparable to those in the countries that are under a program,” he told Reuters.
+German Finance Minister Wolfgang Schaeuble also rejected comparisons with countries which are already on bailout programmes.
+“The fundamental data in Spain is not comparable to those in the countries that are under a programme,” he told Reuters.
 “Spain needs to work to win confidence, however, if the positive developments are to continue.”

 Markets took fright earlier in the year when Rajoy relaxed his government’s targets for cutting the budget deficit.